 Using a contraceptive allows you to choose when and if you want to get pregnant however they do not protect you from sexually transmitted infections (STIs) such as chlamydia.
 Condoms are the most effective way to help to protect against STIs.

 Women’s health service

 We offer a free and confidential contraception service to all women including the under 16’s as long as they are Fraser Competent.
 The term Fraser Competent is used to describe a child under 16 who is considered to be of sufficient age and understanding to be competent to receive contraceptive advice without parental knowledge or consent.

-At Shipley Medical Practice we have a service at Alexandra Road site every Wednesday afternoon from 2pm to 5.30pm.
+At Shipley Medical Practice we are starting a service at Alexandra Road site every Friday morning from 9am to 11.30am.
 Appointments can be booked in advance.
 The service has specially trained Doctors, Advanced Nurse Practitioners, Practice Nurses, Nurse Associates and Healthcare Assistants.

 The service will offer:

 - Advice on Women’s health

 The combined contraception method contains two hormones – oestrogen and progestogen.
 These are similar to the natural hormones produced by the ovaries.